Does the Victorian era fascinate you?

 Settlers from Hartford hoped that naming their town a new version of their hometown would guarantee growth and success.

-New Hartford remains bucolic, a short drive from downtown Hartford in Litchfield County.
+New Hartford remains bucolic, a short drive from downtown Hartford into the Litchfield Hills of CT.

 And it’s a prime destination for outdoor activities: